interNFT/nft-rfc/nft_rfc_009.md

 There are four privacy-preserving elements in this privacy-preserving minimal IID document.

-**NOTE: From a privacy perspective, it might be nice to make the following elements mandatory for IIDs to maximize herd privacy.
+**NOTE: From a privacy perspective, it might be preferable to make the following elements mandatory for IIDs to maximize herd privacy.
 However, the current language of "SHOULD" for these requirements allows IID creators to trade off herd privacy when deemed appropriate for their use case.